 The Texas Examinations of Educator Standards™ (TExES™) are criterion-referenced examinations designed to measure a candidate's knowledge in relation to an established criterion rather than to the performance of other candidates.
 The TExES Educator Standards, based on the Texas Essential Knowledge and Skills (TEKS), form the foundation for the TExES tests.
 More information about the exams can be found at the official TExES website.

 TExES PREP Workshop

 These are face-to-face workshops that are provided by the TExES PREP Center each semester on the TWU Denton campus.
-Currently workshops are provided on three of the TExES exams, the PPR, EC-6 Generalist, and the 4-8 Generalist.
+Currently workshops are provided on five of the TExES exams, the PPR, EC-6 Core Subjects, 4-8 Core subjects, ESL/Bilingual Supplemental, The Special Education Supplemental.
 Workshops for additional exams may be added later.
 TExES PREP Workshop Registration.

 page last updated 9/1/2016 9:29 AM